broadinstitute/cromwell/docs/Centaur.md

 Centaur is an integration testing suite for the [Cromwell](http://github.com/broadinstitute/cromwell) execution engine.
-It's purpose is to exercise the functionality of a specific deployment of Cromwell, to ensure that it is functioning properly 'in the wild'.
+Its purpose is to exercise the functionality of a specific deployment of Cromwell, to ensure that it is functioning properly 'in the wild'.

 ## Prerequisites